 Campaign for the Winter Months

-campaign for items to help our soldiers in the cold weather months.
+We are collecting items to help our soldiers in the cold weather months.
 Hand and

 foot warmers, warm dark colored boot socks, instant soups, and hot drink